masoudrayat/SolarWind-ML-Prediction-Optimization/README.md

 ### Conclusion

-Ultimately, the Random Forest model demonstrated superior performance, achieving a 98% accuracy rate.
-This result underscores the significant potential of the Random Forest model for precise prediction of solar and wind energy production, making it a highly effective tool in optimizing renewable energy outputs.
+The Random Forest model exhibited the strongest performance, achieving an accuracy rate of 98%.
+This result highlights its considerable potential for accurately predicting solar and wind energy production, making it a highly effective tool for optimising renewable energy output.